MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/createpackagefromappgallery.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of configure test for new package](Media/create_package_from_gallery_6.png)](Media/create_package_from_gallery_6.png#lightbox)

-2. Once all required info is filled out, you can proceed to step 3 by clicking the Next button at the bottom.
+2. Once all required information is filled out, you can proceed to step 3 by clicking the Next button at the bottom.

 For next steps, please refer to the [Creating and Testing Binary Files on Test Base \| Microsoft Learn](testapplication.md).